 A fabulous starter for special occasions, this terrine is a real show-stopper.
 Make the terrine the day before and chill overnight, weighted down.

-Divide the cream cheese between two medium-sized mixing bowls.
+- Divide the cream cheese between 2 medium-sized mixing bowls.
 Add the chopped watercress to one half and season.

 See more Starter recipes